luizsene/opencart-desconto/README.md

 - Configure o modulo de Desconto de acordo com sua necessidade

-What Is This?
+Developed by:
 -------------

 ```
   Luiz Fernando Ventura Sene Gonçalves - nandosenne@sgmail.com
 ```

-information:
+What Is This?
 -----------------------

-- Module for Discount on total purchase amount per quantity of items in the cart and type clinte
+- Module for Discount on total purchase amount per quantity of items in the cart and customer type

 Version: